aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 ### `throws` keyword

-Now, lets talk about the other option our IDE was giving us: adding a `throws` declaration.
+Now, let's talk about the other option our IDE was giving us: adding a `throws` declaration.
 Another way of handling a checked exception is by using the `throws` keyword.
 We use this keyword to tell the calling method that it's responsible for handling the error this piece of code might throw.

-In the previous example where we were trying to connect to a URL:
+In the previous example where we were trying to connect to a URL...

 ```java
 URL url = new URL("http://www.google.com");
 HttpURLConnection urlConnection = (HttpURLConnection) url.openConnection();
 ```

-Instead of `try-catch`, we could have used the `throws` keyword.
+...instead of `try-catch`, we could have used the `throws` keyword.

 Again, you can use any open project to write this code: